 The small satellite Flying Laptop is the first satellite of the Small Satellites Program at the University of Stuttgart.
 This mission establishes the foundation for the required infrastructure as well as the expertise for the Small Satellites Program of the Institute of Space Systems (IRS), University of Stuttgart.
 The satellite was developed and built at the IRS and is now operated with the institute's own ground station.
 The design, development, construction and operation were/are primarily done by Ph.D. students and undergraduate students.

-The lifetime of the satellite is planned to be at least two years.
 At the end of the mission, a de-orbit mechanism is triggered that is supposed to re-enter the satellite and burn it up.
 The FLP thus takes into account a Code of Conduct for Space Debris Mitigation of European space travel, which was adopted to reduce or avoid space debris.